0x7c13/Notepads/README.md

 * Print.
 * App is in English only.
 (I will add more later)
-* File type registration only works for .txt and .md.
-(I will add more later once icons are ready)
 * You won't be able to save files to system folders due to UWP restriction (I will talk more about this later).

 ## Known issues: